5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 * 500 - An error occurred.

 ### PATCH Data/Edge/{id}
-Modify an existing edge entity.
+Modify an existing Edge entity.

 Param:

-* id - provide the guid id for the desired edge entity to be modified ex. f686d326-ca3b-4e69-a687-5176232b4668.
+* id - provide the guid id for the desired Edge entity to be modified ex. f686d326-ca3b-4e69-a687-5176232b4668.

 ```json
 {